rambansal59/Chat-App/README.md

-# Lama Dev Chat App Starter template

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
 # Chat-App

+ChatApp is a real-time chat application built using React and Firebase.